abhi-mike-g/Watt-UP/docs/demo_script.md

 6. Show RL CSV being populated (logs/rl_data.csv).
 7. Stop workload and show battery runtime estimate improvement.

-Narration tips: explain that all decisions are on-device, the agent respects user locks, and logs are auditable.
+All decisions are on-device, the agent respects user locks, and logs are auditable.